Advisors

 Footnotes:

-1 An employee investigation is one in which the Respondent is a faculty member, staff member, researcher, or postdoctoral scholar.
+An employee investigation is one in which the Respondent is a faculty member, staff member, researcher, or postdoctoral scholars.

-2 In matters against staff, researchers, postdoctoral scholars, and faculty members, P&P, Section 9.8 governs who may serve as an advisor or support person.
+3 In matters against staff, researchers, postdoctoral scholars, and faculty members, P&P, Section 9.8 governs who may serve as an advisor.

-4 Nothing contained on this page, nor any Institute policy or procedure, shall prevent an individual from seeking advice from an attorney.
+5 Nothing contained in this factsheet, nor any Institute policy or procedure, shall prevent an individual from seeking advice from an attorney.
 A party may consult an attorney, but that attorney cannot serve as the party’s advisor in cases that fall outside the cases described above.